theHARI962n/First-ML-project/README.md

 - Age
 - Outcome (0 or 1, where 1 indicates diabetes)

+### Disclaimer :
+I used a dataset which had around 700 number of data and which has an accuracy of 79% you can use any other dataset for higher accuracy if needed.

 ## Usage

   Ensure you have the dataset (diabetes.csv) in the project directory.